jpbrowning/RubyQuest/README.md

 This is our first real program in Ruby, which is why most of the code is relatively simple.

+The game takes the player through a few floors, with a few rooms in each, until he or she is able to reach the end.
+Different objects may show up in the rooms along the way, and some of these can be used to survive.
+The game may generate in such a way that it is very difficult, if not impossible to win.
+Conversely, it may be extremely generous, and the player will be able to win with no problem.
+Play it more than once for a different experience each time.

 Written by James Browning and Joey DeLorenzo.
 GitHub: https://github.com/jpbrowning/RubyQuest